amckennafoster/figshare-api-workshop.github.io/docs/workshop/schedule-fig-ele-user-day.md

 ## API authentication

-- REST API - account token: https://help.figshare.com/article/how-to-get-a-personal-token
+Credentials are sent to the API server via the Authorization header.

+- REST API - instructions on how to create a token in your institution's sandbox repository and the workshop [sandbox repository](./sandbox-instructions.html). **For the workshop, put your token in a note or notepad document**
 - Stats API - Views/downloads/shares for items/collections/projects no authentication needed.
 Within institution scope, separate username/password required, contact support@figshare.com to get credentials for your institution.

-Credentials are sent to the API server via the Authorization header. **Make sure credentials are stored in a secure location!**
+For the workshop, these credentials can be provided.

 > ### Try it out 4 - authenticate and send metadata to create a new item
 >
-> 1. Create a token for your personal account or the sandbox account ([sandbox instructions](./sandbox-instructions.html)).
+> 1. Create a token for your personal account or the sandbox account
 > 2. Navigate to the documentation site (here for personal accounts or here for sandbox accounts) and paste your token in the upper left field.
 > 3. On the left panel, click 'Articles' and then click 'Private article', then 'Create new article'.
 This endpoint accepts JSON formatted metadata and creates a draft article in the account linked to the token you used.
 > 4. Copy the JSON below and paste it into the Parameters box (replace 'YOUR NAME' with your name).
 Click the red 'Try' button.